 We’ve compiled a list of frequently asked questions regarding swimming pools.
 If you still can’t find the answer you’re looking for, please feel free to get in touch!

 A: A green pool is not what you want but unfortunately it is a very common problem amongst pool owners even the most seasoned ones.
 Firstly let’s look at why your pool is green and then we can focus on how to get rid of your green pool water.
 Algae is green and when it grows in your pool it turns your water green, simple.

-Firstly does your pool have enough santiser?
-Are you getting large amounts of debris in your pool that is causing your santiser to work harder than usual?
+Firstly does your pool have enough sanitiser?
+Are you getting large amounts of debris in your pool that is causing your sanitiser to work harder than usual?
 Have you had more bathers than usual?
 Have you had an algae problem?
 Has it been exceptionally sunny?
-All of these factors can lead to a cloudy pool because they all deplete your santiser levels.
-As your santiser level drops dangerous bacteria can start to grow and start turning your water.
+All of these factors can lead to a cloudy pool because they all deplete your sanitiser levels.
+As your sanitiser level drops dangerous bacteria can start to grow and start turning your water.

 To keep your cloudy pool water at bay follow these steps: Weekly testing and balancing, skimming and vacuuming, basic filter maintenance, and regular shocking will keep your pool healthy and clear all season long.

 A: You’re enjoying your pool and all of a sudden you spot some little wriggly worms, you might scream or rush to get out, no one wants to see worms in their pool.
 There are two main types of worms that you might find wriggling in your pool.